plankanban/planka-docs/docs/development/set-up-environment.md

 # Set Up Environment

-This guide explains how to set up a local development environment for Planka using either a traditional Node.js setup or Docker-based approach.
+This guide explains how to set up a local development environment for PLANKA using either a traditional Node.js setup or Docker-based approach.

 ## Cloning the Repository

-Start by cloning the Planka repository and installing dependencies:
+Start by cloning the PLANKA repository and installing dependencies:

 ```bash
 git clone https://github.com/plankanban/planka.git